 Quality 8: Critical Thinking Skills

-Nurses are decision makers, and they need critical thinking skills.
+Licensed practical nurses are decision makers, and they need critical thinking skills.
 Critical thinking, the ability to analyze facts and come to reasonable conclusions, is how nurses prioritize tasks and make clinical judgments accurately and efficiently under pressure.
 It’s a type of common sense that tells them that the woman who isn’t breathing needs attention before the man with a sinus headache.

 Not every job in health care is in a fast paced environment, but making decisions is unavoidable for nurses.
 The good news is that while critical thinking comes naturally to some people, it’s also a skill that can be developed with practice.